accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/4.12/index.md

 ---
-title: Can each [non-time-based media](#non-temporal-media) be [controlled by the keyboard and any pointing device](#accessible-and-activable-by-the-keyboard-and-all-pointing-device)?
+title: Is the viewing of each [non-time-based media](#non-time-based-media) [controllable by keyboard and any pointing device](#accessible-and-operable-by-keyboard-and-any-pointing-device)?
 ---